ElQDuck/paragon-pioneers-2-calculator/README.md

 >:black_square_button: Add "Expert view" Button (Toggle all possible combinations or just the obvious ones)
 >:ballot_box_with_check: Add a button to change the displayed building order (left -> right / right -> left)
 >:black_square_button: Make the app installable (PWA)
->:black_square_button: Save the state of the selected population in local storage
+>:ballot_box_with_check: Save the state of the selected population and settings in local storage
 >:black_square_button: Add a sidebar with a summary of the selected buildings
 >:black_square_button: Add mobile friendly layout (make it responsive)
 >>:ballot_box_with_check: Disable keyboard popup at +/- Button